 Great Leaders Foster More Human Workplace Cultures

+Our dominant culture pretends that human beings are separate from nature.
+We pretend that we are not affected by changes in weather and in seasons, and that we are somehow not part of the ever-constant cycle of life and death.
+By slowing down enough to take note of the environment which we are blessed to occupy and identify ourselves as part of nature, we expand our capacity to learn from the adaptive capacity of nature.
+In the middle of a global pandemic, combined with social unrest due to systemic inequality and oppression, many of us are coming to terms with the fact that the only constant is change.
 Our survival on this planet is directly related to our capacity to quickly adapt to change, and to make choices in our lives and in our work that do not sacrifice people or planet for profits.
 Indigenous communities believe that as human beings the land does not belong to us, but rather, we belong to the land.
 They have been wisely warning us for generations about the need to live sustainably and in harmony with nature for the long term.
 It is time that we heed their valuable wisdom and begin to understand that the fate of our planet and our fate as humankind are inextricably linked, therefore presenting us with different choices we can make.
 Itzbeth Menjívar is the Founder and Chief Bridge-Builder of BridgePeople LLC, a racial equity, peace-building, and cultural competencies consulting firm.
 She is also the Co-Founder of The Healing Collective Global, a virtual platform for healing that centers and elevates Black and Indigenous wisdom to advance a more balanced multi-cultural world.